thiippal/running-courses-at-csc/README.md

 Install the libraries required for your environment and their dependencies.

-To exemplify, installing libraries for natural language processing using Python, such as [spaCy](https://spacy.io/) and [NLTK](http://nltk.org/), would require entering the following commands:
+For example, install Python libraries for natural language processing, such as [spaCy](https://spacy.io/) and [NLTK](http://nltk.org/), by entering the following commands:
 ```
 pip install spacy
 pip install nltk
 ```

-### 4. Create a `requirements.txt` file
+### 4. Create a file that lists all libraries in the virtual environment

 Once you have finished installing the required libraries, enter the following command to create a file named `requirements.txt`:
 ```